dfinity/ic-observability-stack/README.md

   * If you plan to run the stack in a remote machine (which will be configured via SSH), the remote machine must have working IPv6 networking.
+  * In both cases, tests for IPv6 connectivity will be conducted at the end of the provisioning step.
 * Root-equivalent access on your workstation, to deploy the software this stack needs to be set up.
 * If you plan to run this stack in a remote machine, the user account